exoplatform/developer.exoplatform.org/_posts/2014-08-14-new-docs-about-ide-settings-and-few-more-things-about-git.md

 layout: post
 title: "New docs about IDE settings and few more things about Git"
 description: ""
-category:
+category: update
-tags: [update, git, ide, eclipse, intellij]
+tags: [git, ide, eclipse, intellij]
 ---
 {% include JB/setup %}